personalrobotics/ada_ros2/README.md

 2. See here for a [brief guide to using RVIZ to interact with MoveIt](https://moveit.picknik.ai/humble/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.html).

 ### Real
 1. Run `ros2 launch ada_moveit demo.launch.py` command from your ROS2 workspace.
+If running for feeding specifically (i.e., where the watchdog dying kills the controllers) run `ros2 launch ada_moveit demo_feeding.launch.py`.
+Make sure the watchdog is running before you launch this node.

 ## Camera Calibration